Which assumptions of the kinetic–molecular theory explain the beh... | Channels for Pearson+

 1

-Charles's law states that the volume of a gas is directly proportional to its temperature when pressure is held constant.
-This can be expressed as V \propto T.
+Gay-Lussac's law states that the pressure of a gas is directly proportional to its absolute temperature when the volume is held constant.

 The kinetic-molecular theory of gases provides a framework to understand this behavior by making several key assumptions about gas particles.

-One assumption is that gas particles are in constant, random motion.
-As temperature increases, the kinetic energy of the particles increases, causing them to move more rapidly.
+One assumption is that gas particles are in constant, random motion, and their collisions with the walls of the container result in pressure.

-Another assumption is that the volume of the gas particles themselves is negligible compared to the volume of the container.
-This means that the space between particles increases as they move faster, leading to an increase in volume.
+Another assumption is that the average kinetic energy of gas particles is directly proportional to the absolute temperature of the gas.

-Finally, the theory assumes that there are no intermolecular forces between gas particles.
-This allows the particles to expand freely and fill the container as temperature increases, consistent with Charles's law.
+As temperature increases, the average kinetic energy of the particles increases, leading to more frequent and forceful collisions with the container walls, thus increasing the pressure.

 Was this helpful?